Dr. Jodi Hierholzer, PT, DPT, CSCS

 Doctor of Physical Therapy

-When she is not helping athletes get back to being their best, she is probably at home doing yard work, riding her bike, or hanging with her doggo, Mae.
+When she is not helping her patients get back to living their best life, she is probably at home doing yard work, kayaking, fishing, riding her bike, or hanging with her doggo Mae.

 The BWPT Difference